 The information is then passed to an emergency medical dispatcher who uses a triage system to decide which staff and vehicles to dispatch, based on the severity of the situation and the resources available.

 While the clinicians are on their way, the emergency medical dispatcher can pass them further essential details so they can go into action when they reach the scene.
 The pace can be furious and they could need to dispatch 15 vehicles an hour as well as dealing with queries from crews.

 You could also work as a call handler in the NHS 111 service, taking calls from members of the public about non-emergency health problems.
-They will typically use specialist computer software to provide the caller with an appropriate response to their healthcare needs within a timeframe.
+You will typically use specialist computer software to provide the caller with an appropriate response to their healthcare needs within a timeframe.

 Training and development

 Working as an emergency call handler is often a starting point to a career in the ambulance service.
-You could progress to become a team leader or supervisor.
-You would be in charge of a team of call handlers or dispatchers, responsible for allocating work and drawing up schedules.
+You could progress to become a team leader at band 6.
+You would be in charge of a team of call handlers or dispatchers, responsible for allocating work.
 With further experience you could become a manager or duty manager at band 7, responsible for line management of staff or of the call centre during a shift.

-You could take further training to become an emergency care assistant.
-With more experience, you could apply to train as a paramedic.
+You could take further training to become an emergency care assistant or train as a paramedic.
 You would have to pass entrance exams and meet other requirements before being accepted onto a paramedic course.
 Some ambulance trusts offer apprenticeships.